LLNL/quandary/Readme.md

 # Quandary - Optimal Open Quantum Control
 This project implements an optimization solver for quantum control.
-The underlying quantum dynamics model open quantum systems, using the Lindblad master equation to evolve the density matrix in time.
+The underlying quantum dynamics model open quantum systems, using the Lindblad master equation to evolve a density matrix in time.
 The control problem aims to find control pulses that drive the system to a desired target state.

 A documentation is under development.
-In the meantime, refer to the report in the `/doc/` folder for information on the underlying mathematical models as well as details on their implementation in Quandary.
+In the meantime, refer to the user guide in the `/doc/` folder for information on the underlying mathematical models as well as details on their implementation in Quandary.

+For questions, feel free to reach out to Stefanie Guenther [guenther5@llnl.gov].

 ## Dependencies
 This project relies on Petsc [https://www.mcs.anl.gov/petsc/] to handle linear algebra.
 Optionally, XBraid [https://github.com/XBraid/xbraid] can be linked to realize time-parallelization.